lweasel/piquant/docs/simulation.rst

 * Reads are not simulated from the poly-A tails of transcripts (controlled by the FluxSimulator parameters ``POLYA_SHAPE`` and ``POLYA_SCALE``), as the multi-mapping of such reads was found to cause problems for certain quantification tools (for more details on FluxSimulator's transcript modifications, see `here <http://sammeth.net/confluence/display/SIM/4.1.2+-+Transcript+Modifications>`_).
 * If sequencing errors have been specified, such errors are simulated with whichever of FluxSimulator's 35bp or 76bp error models is closer in length the the reads being produced.
 FluxSimulator then scales the error model appropriately (for more details on FluxSimulator's error models, see `here <http://sammeth.net/confluence/display/SIM/4.5.4+-+Error+Models>`_).
 * PCR amplification of fragments, controlled by the FluxSimulator parameter ``PCR_DISTRIBUTION`` is not enabled (for more details on FluxSimulator's simulation of PCR, see `here <http://sammeth.net/confluence/display/SIM/4.4.2+-+PCR+Amplification>`_).
+* The FluxSimulator parameter ``UNIQUE_IDS`` is set to ensure that, in the case of paired-end reads, read names match for the reads of each pair, excluding the '/1' and '/2' suffix identifiers - this behaviour is required for some quantification tools.
+Note that with this option set, the reads are effectively stranded, since the first read of each pair ('/1') always originate from the sense strand, and the second ('/2') from the anti-sense strand.
+For more details on the ``UNIQUE_IDS`` parameter, see `here <http://sammeth.net/confluence/display/SIM/4.5.2+-+Read+Identifiers>`_.

 Shuffle reads
 ^^^^^^^^^^^^^